ARC Welding – A Full Overview

 And more!

-Materials Used in ARC Welding
+Materials Used in the ARC Welding Process

 From magnesium and aluminium, stainless steel and titanium, ARC welding accommodates an extensive array of metallic substrates.
 Each material presents unique challenges and considerations, necessitating tailored welding approaches to ensure optimal results.

-Advantages of ARC Welding
+The Advantages of ARC Welding

-Firstly, the sheer versatility across diverse metal compositions
+The sheer versatility across diverse metal compositions

-Secondly, the ability to operate effectively, despite imperfect welding conditions
+The ability to operate effectively, despite imperfect welding conditions

-Thirdly, arc welding is accessible and affordable
+Arc welding is accessible and affordable

-Lastly, you can lower efficiency
+You can lower efficiency

 Automated Solutions Australia (ASA) offers cutting-edge ARC welding solutions powered by FANUC robots.
 With payloads ranging from 7 kg to 25 kg, these robots excel in various industrial welding applications, including MIG, TIG, plasma, and laser cutting.
 Backed by a team of FANUC robot specialists, ASA delivers comprehensive support, from concept to installation and beyond, empowering Australian businesses to achieve automation excellence on the global stage.
 Contact ASA today and unleash the full potential of automation.